GoGetBart

 It's during middle school when Jer’s dreams of playing football comes to light and Jordie’s love for music and theatre ignite.
 Consequently, they soon realize they are becoming more than brothers.
 Their mothers, noticing the affection, encourage them to stay true to who they are.

 "Always Have, Always Will" is a complex analysis of one’s growth from adolescence to adulthood and the challenges one ensues in order to live the life they deserve.
-Subscribing to the mantra, “Be known for the content of your character,” both young men affirm their dreams for a professional football career and on Broadway.
+Subscribing to the mantra, “Be known for the content of your character,” both young men affirm their dreams for a professional football career and being on Broadway.
 It's not until a life pivot do the men find the courage to publicly be who they are.

 Be it religion, social mores, or limiting beliefs, the struggles, hurdles, roadblocks, and victories Jordie and Jer experience are real.
 They existed in the 1980s, they existed when their careers were beginning, and they remain today.
 Though Tate, Texas is a fictional town, as are the characters, the journey, the conflicts, and the triumphs are based on actual events on factual dates.